Other-Project/SI3-Citadels/README.md

 * Each character is then called up in a set order.
 * The person who has chosen the character can then perform various actions:
   * Draw 2 cards or take 2 gold coins
-  * Build a district: to build a district, you must have enough coins to pay the cost of the card.
+  * Build a district: to build a district, the person must have enough coins to pay the cost of the card.
-  * Perform the special action associated with your character or one of your already-built purple districts.
+  * Perform the special action associated with the chosen character or one of your already-built purple districts.

 The game ends at the end of the round in which a player has built 8 districts (or 10 if there are 3 players).